Moorfleet

 Moorfleet ([moːɐ̯ˈfleːt]) is a quarter of Hamburg, Germany, in the borough of Bergedorf.
 It is located in the west of the borough.

 Geography

-Moorfleet is a part of the Marschlande and is located at the Dove Elbe river.
+Moorfleet is a part of the Marschlande and is located along the Dove Elbe river.
 The quarter is not highly populated and is mainly used for agriculture.
-However the western part of Moorfleet is a part of the industrial area of the Port of Hamburg.
+However, the western part of Moorfleet is a part of the industrial area of the Port of Hamburg.

 Moorfleet borders the quarters Allermöhe, Tatenberg, Spadenland, Billwerder, Billbrook and Rothenburgsort.

 Politics

 These are the results of Moorfleet in the Hamburg state election in 2015: